 After registering for classes, new students will receive a Bighorn Card in the mail.
 The card is the key to selecting the refund preference that best fits your needs.
 Refunds can be from financial aid, student loans or tuition on a cancelled class.

-Mohave Community College has partnered with BankMobile Disbursements to offer the following refund options:
+Mohave Community College has partnered with BankMobile Disbursements to distribute student refunds.

 Click here to select your refund preference.